Damien Perrier

 Damien Perrier (born 6 July 1989) is a French professional golfer.

+Professional career

 Perrier turned professional in late 2007.
 He played on mini-tours, including the Alps Tour and the EPD Tour, winning once on each tour.
 He has also played on the Challenge Tour, with varying status, since 2010.
 He earned a 2016 Challenge Tour card by finishing third on the 2015 Alps Tour Order of Merit.

 Perrier won his first Challenge Tour event in May 2016 at the D+D Real Czech Challenge.

+Perrier returned to the winner's circle in September 2024 when he won the Longwy Alps Open on the Alps Tour.
+He went on to finish fourth on the 2024 Alps Tour Order of Merit, earning status to play on the 2025 Challenge Tour.